Arithmetical completeness theorems for monotonic modal logics: Arithmetical completeness of and

 \section{Arithmetical completeness of $\MNP$ and $\MNPF$}

-In this section, we prove the arithmetical completeness theorems for $\MNP$ and $\MNPF$ with respect to Rosser's provability predicates.
-It is easily shown that $\MNP$ is arithmetically sound with respect to Rosser's provability predicates satisfying the condition $\M$.
+In this section, we prove the arithmetical completeness theorems for $\MNP$ and $\MNPF$ with respect to Rosser provability predicates.
+It is easily shown that $\MNP$ is arithmetically sound with respect to Rosser provability predicates satisfying the condition $\M$.